Conclave (novel): Plot

-During the Mass preceding the conclave's first ballot, Lomeli is inspired to give an off-the-cuff homily.
-Although he expected it to be controversial, he is frustrated when some of the cardinals misinterpret the homily as making a play for the papacy.
-In the first ballot, no one garners the two-thirds majority (79 of 118 votes) necessary to win the election; Tedesco secures 22 votes, Adeyemi 19, Bellini 18 and Tremblay 16, solidifying them as the main contenders.
-Vincent Benítez, a Filipino and the Archbishop of Baghdad whom the late pope had created cardinal in pectore, remarkably receives one vote despite not being known to the other cardinals until his unannounced arrival in Rome for the conclave.
-Lomeli, a supporter of Bellini, is dismayed to receive five votes and blames himself for Bellini making a weaker-than-predicted showing.
-That night, Lomeli is shocked to see an unchaperoned nun leaving Adeyemi's room, but hesitates to press Adeyemi about it.
+During the Mass preceding the conclave's first ballot, Lomeli is inspired to give an off-the-cuff homily and is frustrated when some misinterpret it as his making a play for the papacy himself.
+In the first ballot, no one gains the necessary two-thirds majority (79 of 118 votes), but Tedesco, Adeyemi, Bellini and Tremblay are confirmed as the main contenders.
+Over the next two ballots, Adeyemi builds momentum, while Bellini's prospects evaporate.

-Over the next two ballots, Adeyemi builds momentum and takes a commanding lead of 57 votes, while Bellini's prospects evaporate.
-At lunch there is a commotion involving Adeyemi and a Nigerian nun, Sister Shanumi Iwaro.
-Lomeli asks for the sister's confession, and learns that thirty years previously, when she was a young postulant and Adeyemi was a village priest, the two had an illicit relationship that produced a child who was given up for adoption.
-The lunch incident had resulted from Shanumi becoming upset by Adeyemi's refusal to acknowledge her.
-Lomeli is bound not to divulge details of the confession, but the lunch incident ignites speculation of a possible scandal and the dean lets it be known to Adeyemi's supporters that what he did was significant enough that he will have to resign his offices after the conclave.
-This effectively dooms Adeyemi's candidacy, and support for him plunges in the fourth and fifth ballots.
+At lunch there is a commotion involving Adeyemi and a Nigerian nun, Sister Shanumi.
+Lomeli invites her confession and learns that, thirty years previously, the two had an illicit relationship that produced a child.
+Lomeli is bound not to divulge details of the confession, but the incident ignites speculation of a possible scandal and the Dean lets it be known to Adeyemi's supporters that he will have to resign his offices after the conclave.

-The main contenders are reduced to two by the fifth ballot: Tremblay with 40 votes and Tedesco with 38.
+The main contenders are reduced to two by the fifth ballot.
 Bellini reluctantly decides to support Tremblay to keep Tedesco from becoming pope.
-Lomeli investigates Sister Shanumi's sudden transfer to Rome from Nigeria, which occurred just before the pope's death, and discovers the transfer request originated from Tremblay.
-He accuses Tremblay of scheming to blackmail Adeyemi and demands he withdraw his candidacy, but Tremblay refuses and unconvincingly claims that he made the request on the late pope's behalf.
-After nightfall, Lomeli breaks the seals on the late pope's quarters in search of any evidence for his accusation.
-He instead finds four hidden compartments in the bed frame containing the financial records of the entire Curia, as well as the "withdrawn" Tremblay report: an analysis of Tremblay's activities as Prefect of the Congregation for the Evangelization of Peoples that indicates he committed simony by giving cash payments to several cardinals over the past year.
+When Lomeli investigates Sister Shanumi's sudden transfer to Rome from Nigeria, he discovers the request originated from Tremblay.
+He accuses Tremblay of scheming to blackmail Adeyemi and demands he withdraw his candidacy, but Tremblay claims that he made the request on the late pope's behalf.

+After nightfall, Lomeli breaks the seals on the late pope's quarters in search of evidence and discovers hidden compartments in the bed frame containing the financial records of the entire Curia, as well as an analysis of Tremblay's activities as Prefect of the Congregation for the Evangelization of Peoples that indicates he committed simony by giving cash payments to several cardinals over the past year.